KiaArmani/NFLBot/README.md

 ### Prerequisites

-What things you need to install the software and how to install them In order to run the Bot, you need to set the following Environment Variables:
+In order to run the Bot, you need to set the following Environment Variables and a MongoDB instance:

 ```
 NFLBOT_DISCORDTOKEN: API Token for the Discord Bot Application